House flipping is a rather American term and means to buy

-By this experience as well as from what I learned from the man who relocated for his work I am under the impression that the Receiver of revenue applies its sales tax or gains tax tariffs according to individual judging.
+Sadly, I am under the impression that the Receiver of revenue applies its sales tax or gains tax tariffs according to individual judging.

 Just figure, that you will have to face many questions after a premature house flip in Tenerife or all over Spain.

 Taking home purchases and house flipping on the Canary Islands in Spain lightly could mean property investment gone sour.